-The Future Scholar Programme is an online 2-5 student research-focused programme taught by current teaching faculty members at the University of Cambridge, the University of Oxford, and select Ivy League universities; we offer 21 unique courses in STEM, Business, Social Sciences, and the Humanities.
+The Future Scholar Programme is an online 2-5 student research-focused programme taught by current teaching faculty members at the University of Cambridge, the University of Oxford, MIT, Harvard, Stanford, and select Ivy League universities.
+This summer we are offering 48 unique research courses in STEM, Business, Social Sciences, and the Humanities.

 A Semester's Worth of Teaching

-Weekly lectures and supervision from Oxbridge or Ivy League faculty mentors and PhD TAs.
+13 weeks of lectures and supervision from Oxbridge or Ivy League faculty mentors and PhD TAs.
 Curricula mirroring first-year courses at the faculty mentors' universities.

 An Independent Research Project

-Complete a journal-level research paper supervised by an Oxbridge or Ivy League faculty mentor, with the aiming of publication at undergraduate or industry level journals..
+Complete an original independent research paper, supervised by an Oxbridge or Ivy League faculty mentor, with the aiming of publication at undergraduate or industry level journals..